gjkaur/python-practice-and-projects/README.md

-"# My First Git Project"
+"# Python Practice and Projects for Portfolio"